OTABISHO Yokohama Noh Theater, a facility showcasing Noh and Kyogen

 【entrance】

-The "Noh-Kyogen Correlation Chart" was created by the staff in the hopes of helping people become familiar with Noh and Kyogen.
-It describes the history of Noh and Kyogen from their origins to the present day in an easy-to-understand manner, in both Japanese and English.
-It also introduces unique words that originated from Noh, such as "Nori ii," "San mitai," and "Program."
+The "Noh and Kyogen Correlation Chart" was created by the staff in the hopes of helping people become more familiar with Noh and Kyogen.
+It clearly describes the history of these two arts from their origins to the present day in both Japanese and English.
+It also uniquely introduces words that originated from Noh, such as "Nori ii" (gross), "San ta ki" (three-beat), and "Taimono" (program).

 [Exhibition Space]

-[Raised floor space]
+[Raised space]

 Leaving the Yokohama Noh Theatre

-In addition to the elaborate exhibitions, the role of the "OTABISHO Yokohama Noh Theater" is to hold various performances and lectures.
+In addition to the elaborate exhibitions, OTABISHO Yokohama Noh Theater also hosts a variety of performances and lectures.
 We are planning a variety of events and lectures that are a little different from the solemn atmosphere of the Yokohama Noh Theater.

 Noh and Kyogen to continue in Yokohama